data-integrations/wrangler/docs/directives/generate-uuid.md

 generate-uuid uuid
 ```

-would result in a record similar to this (the value of the `uuid` will be different):
+would result in a record similar to this (the value of `uuid` will vary):
 ```
 {
   "x": 1,